 What Is Intestate Succession?

 Intestate succession is the set of default laws dictating who receives what of a deceased person’s assets.
 Each state defines intestate heirs by their relationship to the deceased.

 After a spouse and children, the parents and siblings are typically next in line.
 Parents and siblings typically do not receive a share of the deceased’s estate if the spouse and children are still living.

-When someone dies who has a will, they will have appointed an executor, or someone who oversees the distribution of the assets.
-When someone dies intestate, the probate court appoints an administrator to compile the person’s assets.
+The administrator must follow the state’s prescribed process.
+They compile a list of the person’s assets.
 They will then pay any outstanding debts and contribute the remainder to the deceased’s beneficiaries.
 These beneficiaries will differ depending on state law, so it’s important to investigate your state’s intestate law if you have specific questions.

 The assigned administrator will track down any relatives of the deceased and designate their inheritance regardless of their existing relationship with the deceased.
 This means that, if someone dies and does not have a spouse but has two children, one of whom is estranged, the children will still both receive 50% of the estate.